autonity/docs.autonity.org/concepts/oracle-network/index.md

 ## Oracle economics

 Participation in the oracle network as a consensus committee member is a validator responsibility.
-The costs of submitting vote transactions in voting rounds are refundable and so offset.
-Validators are made accountable for accurate and timely price reporting by economic incentives and disincentives by the [Oracle Accountability Fault Detection (OAFD)](/concepts/oafd/) protocol.
+Validators are rewarded for price reporting or made accountable for failure to correctly report and reveal prices by economic incentives and disincentives in the [Oracle Accountability Fault Detection (OAFD)](/concepts/oafd/) protocol.

 ### OAFD rewards and penalties for price reporting

-Committee members are incentivised towards correct price reporting by rewards and disincentivised from outlier price reporting by penalties.
+Committee members are incentivised towards correct commit-reveal and timely, accurate price reporting by rewards.
+They are disincentivised from failing to follow the commit-reveal protocol and outlier price reporting by penalties.
 For detail see [OAFD, Oracle economics](/concepts/oafd/#oafd-economics).

 ### Transaction fee refund

 Oracle transaction fee costs for submitting price reports in voting rounds are refunded if successfully committed.

-The oracle account must be funded with a seed balance to cover at least one voting transaction.
+The oracle account must be seed-funded with a balance to cover at least one voting transaction, therefore.

-The validator is registered and eligible for selection to the consensus committee.

 ::: {.callout-note title="Note" collapse="false"}

 Limiting the oracle vote transaction to 1 each Round prevents the refund funding a spam attack vector in a Byzantine behaviour scenario.
 Once 1 vote transaction from an oracle account has been successfully processed, any further vote transactions from that oracle account during the round are reverted.

 :::